cameronmclean/hyperPatterns/hyperPatterns.md

 we can use tv4 https://github.com/geraintluff/tv4 and supply a schaema to validate the the POSTed json is what it claims to be.
 JSON schema info - http://json-schema.org/ http://spacetelescope.github.io/understanding-json-schema/ http://json-schema.org/latest/json-schema-core.html

-added a validation scheama to the syncSchemaDocs.js - remember to remove the _id and _rev fields from the db object before using to validate POSTed json.
+added a validation scheama to the syncSchemaDocs.js - remember to remove the _id and _rev doctype fields from the db object before using to validate POSTed json.

+hmmm - implemented tv4 validation against schema, but any old JSON seems to validate..
+Need to fix, this, but for now will continue as if it was valid and deal with splitting and storing.